David Alan Carter's

 "We live in interesting times.
 Your strategies have a great history of performance.
 I'm using a blended strategy of AM, GT and Bonds.
 Thanks." --Bob D.

 Trendline Profits is neither a broker nor an investment advisor, registered or otherwise.
-We are neither licensed nor qualified to provide investment advice.
-We are solely an informational site identifying strategy trade signals using automated algorithmic market analysis tools on a limited set of funds.
+We do not provide personalized financial advice.
+We are solely an informational site focused on developing and sharing limited, rules-based trading strategies and investment portfolio ideas for a subscriber base.

 If you are unable or unwilling to fully read and agree with our Terms of Use and Disclaimer, we ask that you exit this site immediately.
 Your continued use of this site and/or associated media shall be considered equivalent to your signature as evidence of your acceptance of our Terms of Use and Disclaimer.

-Strategies
+Trading Strategies

 Bond Bulls